Phil Harrison

-Phil Harrison is a vice president and general manager for Google, and the former corporate vice president of Microsoft.
-Previously, Phil was the British corporate executive and a representative director of Sony Computer Entertainment, Inc. (SCEI) and Executive Vice President of Sony Computer Entertainment Europe (SCEE).
-At E3 in 2005 he showcased the first public realtime demonstrations of PlayStation 3 development hardware.
-On 3 March 2008, Infogrames Entertainment SA announced Harrison was their new President and Directeur Général Délégué.
-On 29 May 2009, it was announced that Harrison had become the non-executive director of Atari, formerly Infogrames Entertainment SA.
+Phil Harrison is a British video gaming and corporate executive.
+He was a member of the original PlayStation team at Sony Computer Entertainment before and after its launch, and would hold positions at its European, American and global divisions until 2008.
+In 2012, he joined Microsoft and served as European corporate vice president of Xbox until 2015.
+Harrison joined Google in 2018, leading its Stadia gaming division; he left the company following the discontinuation of the service in 2023.

 Background

+Harrison became interested at a young age when gifted a Commodore 64 computer.
+His first work in computers was a side job at the age of 14, doing a graphical work on a British computer called Oric-1.

+Career

 From 1989 to 1992, Harrison served as head of development for Mindscape International, and prior to that as a game designer and graphic artist in the UK.

 Sony

 After joining Sony in 1992, Harrison held executive management positions in Europe and North America – where he served as vice president, 3rd Party Relations and Research and Development for Sony Computer Entertainment America from 1996 to 2000.
 He was a core member of the teams that successfully launched the first three PlayStation consoles and software, that have helped expand the market for computer entertainment worldwide.
 A 1995 article in Next Generation called Harrison "Sony Computer Entertainment's European PlayStation primary evangelist."
+At E3 in May 2005, he showcased the first public real-time demonstrations of PlayStation 3 development hardware.

 In September 2005, Sony Computer Entertainment unified its regional product development operations under a global structure, Sony Computer Entertainment Worldwide Studios (SCE WWS), and appointed Harrison to serve as President of the new organization.
 Working closely with Sony's studios in Japan, Europe and North America, Harrison was responsible for setting the global product strategy and managing development operations of 13 studios in Japan, UK (including Evolution Studios), the Netherlands (Guerrilla Games) and the USA.

 On 25 February 2008, Sony announced Harrison's resignation from the company effective 29 February.

 Infogrames / Atari

-On 3 March 2008, Infogrames Entertainment SA announced Phil Harrison as their new Directeur Général Délégué.
+On 3 March 2008, Infogrames Entertainment SA announced Phil Harrison as their new President and Directeur Général Délégué.
 Later that year he gave interviews in which he predicted that single-player games were to become increasingly rare as consumers wanted "network connectivity" and "community".
-On 29 May 2009, it was announced that Harrison had become the non-executive director of Atari, following the company's shift to a US-based publishing company, and the renaming of Infogrames Entertainment SA to Atari.
+On 29 May 2009, it was announced that Harrison had become the non-executive director of Atari, following the company's full takeover of US-based Atari, Inc., and the renaming of Infogrames Entertainment SA to Atari.

 On 19 April 2010, Atari announced Phil Harrison had resigned from the company's Board of Directors.